ekpoitoro1/project-_report/README.md

 # Insights and Recommendations
 The analysis of this data set showed that a significant portion of customers have churned, highlighting a concern for customer retention.
 There were a significant number of male and female customers, although there were more males than female customers.

 The was also a noticeable churn rate of Female customers compared to male customers.
 This might be related to the fact that offerings (such as products or services) are more aligned with male financial behavior or interests.
-There is a possibility that most of these products, although valuable, may be underutilized by female customers.
+There is also a possibility that most of these products, although valuable, may be underutilized by female customers, thereby leading to low engagement.

+Recommendation
+Marketing or retention campaigns might be inadvertently male-oriented, not addressing the specific needs or goals of female customers.

 Inactive customers(65.3%) churn at glaringly higher rates than active customers(34.7%).
 A proactive approach to monitor and re-engage inactive customers can drastically reduce churn.